19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [20/98]

+### Administration of community rehabilitation centres

+36A\.—(1) Subject to the directions of the Minister, the general charge and administration of a community rehabilitation centre shall be under the Director of Prisons.

+[Act 30 of 2012 wef 28/04/2014]

+(2) The Director of Prisons may appoint a person to be the manager of the community rehabilitation centre and such person shall be responsible for the supervision and administration of that community rehabilitation centre.

+[Act 30 of 2012 wef 28/04/2014]

-### Review Committees for approved institutions
+### Review Committees for approved institutions and community rehabilitation centres

-37\.—(1) The Minister shall appoint for any approved institution or institutions a Review Committee which shall have such functions as are conferred upon it by this Act.
+37\.—(1) The Minister shall appoint for any approved institution or institutions, or any community rehabilitation centre or centres, a Review Committee which shall have such functions as are conferred upon it by this Act.

+[Act 30 of 2012 wef 28/04/2014]

 [12/77]